Health and Insurance

 Paris

-To find English-speaking doctors in Paris, you can consult the list provided by the US Embassy.
+To find English-speaking doctors in Paris, you can consult the list provided by the U.S. Embassy.

 Find below the doctors and pharmacists around the Eiffel campus